lsst-dm/dmtn-098/index.rst

 ``getInputDatasetTypes(config: cls.ConfigClass) : dict from str to str``
     This method shall identify the Butler Gen 2 inputs to the ``MetricTask``.

+``areInputDatasetsScalar(config: cls.ConfigClass) : dict from str to bool``
+    This method shall identify whether each input can take one value or many.
+    Like the Gen 3 ``getInputDatasetTypes``, it returns a map keyed by the names of the inputs to ``run``.

 ``getOutputMetric(config: cls.ConfigClass) : lsst.verify.Name``
     A class method returning the metric calculated by this object.